In this article:

-Losing an income, even temporarily, is stressful.
+If you've lost income, even temporarily, it can be stressful.
 However, you can get through it by taking advantage of assistance and opportunities.

 - Research industries and companies that are hiring.

-- Search for jobs on employment platforms such as LinkedIn and Indeed.
+- If you are still employed, consider getting a second job using employment platforms such as LinkedIn and Indeed.